jamesandariese/reflux/README.md

 ## Usage

-If your plans include a long running application pushing metrics regularly, use the NewClient facility.
-Otherwise, use SendPointWithJsonTags to automatically setup the client, point queue, and tear it down when done.
+If your plans include a long running application pushing metrics regularly, use the `NewClient` facility.
+Otherwise, use `SendPointWithJsonTags` to automatically setup the client, point queue, and tear it down when done.

-If you're going to use this from a command line tool, you can use `PrepareFlags` to prep an influx-url and an influx-json-tags argument which will be used by `SendPointUsingFlags` to make things that much easier.
+If you're going to use this from a command line tool, you can use `PrepareFlags` to prep an `-influx-url` and an `-influx-json-tags` argument which will be used by `SendPointUsingFlags` to make things that much easier.

-See cmd/reflux/main.go for a sample.
+See `cmd/reflux/main.go` for a sample.